 Community Education

-Adult Community Education
+Te Waharoa - Adult Community Education (ACE)

 This programme offers a number of courses that provide foundation knowledge and skills centred on your marae and its cultural uniqueness.
 The programme helps to develop and strengthen Māori tikanga, āhuatanga and mātauranga Māori.
-Learning is marae-based and focuses on the cultural uniqueness of hapū and iwi.
-Māori communities that participate in these programmes create an interest in life-long learning.
+Learning is marae-centred and focuses on the cultural uniqueness of hapū and iwi.
+Open to whānau trusts, hapū, kapa haka, sports clubs, kaupapa Māori entities with a kaupapa Māori focus and the passion to build capability and capacity of whānau.

 Dates